 I am sure there were many viewers who were skeptical that Castle couldn’t remember anything that happened.
 And such a sentiment is understandable, given that the producers manipulated the informational plane of point of view to have the viewers adopt that sentiment.

-The Oct 25/12 and Nov 29/12 posts discuss the dynamics in play on this plane of point of view.
+Previous posts here and here discuss the dynamics in play on this plane of point of view.
 Briefly, when a storyteller limits an audience to just the information known by a character, the audience is forced to experience the story world through the same informational perspective as that possessed by the character, and this results in a sense of identification with the character.
 But an audience provided with more or less information than that of the character will necessarily see the story world differently than the character does, thus causing a distancing between audience and character.

 Now, thinking back to the details of this episode of Castle, each detail is made known to the audience only upon being discovered by the detectives.
 So when the evidence leads the dectectives to think Castle is dead in the car, we think he is dead in the car.
 When they come to think he has been dragged away against his will, we think he has been dragged away against his will.
 And when they suspect he might actually be working with the bad guys, we suspect he might be working with the bad guys.
 We follow in lockstep with the detectives, processing each piece of evidence along with them, and as a result, drawing the same conclusions as they do.
 Our informational database has been made to coincide with their informational database.